 From time to time, Connect runs local fundraising events, many of them are open to all, to help maintain the service we offer.
 These events include Quiz evenings, talks, concerts, walks and more.

-Come and see these dancing queen’s, as they take to the stage complete with replica costumes, choreography and stunning live vocals
+A chance to see the dancing queen’s, as they took to the stage complete with replica costumes, choreography and stunning live vocals

 To find out more about fundraising and future events, please call us, during our opening hours. – 01276 24210.

 Some earlier Fundraising Events we have held included